GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/05.741-750/03.Blessed-Hope/docs.md

 ---
+title: |
-title: 743.
-Blessed Hope
+    743. Blessed Hope - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 743.
+Blessed Hope.
+There is a blessed hope, More precious and more bright Than all the joyless mockery The world esteems delight.
+    keywords:  |
-    keywords: Christ in Song, Blessed Hope, There is a blessed hope,
+        Christ in Song, adventhymnals, advent hymnals, Blessed Hope, There is a blessed hope.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 743. BLESSED HOPE
+####  Christ in Song,

 ```txt
 1.